-2011 Annual General Meeting
+2012 Annual General Meeting

-The 2011 Annual General Meeting was held on 5 April in Berwaldhallen in Stockholm.
-The Meeting was attended by 660 shareholders, proxies or assistants, who together represented 79.3% of the voting rights and 48.2% of the capital.
+The 2012 Annual General Meeting was held on 18 April at Stockholm Waterfront Congress Centre in Stockholm.
+The Meeting was attended by 779 shareholders, proxies or assistants, who together represented 76.9% of the voting rights and 46.9% of the capital.

 Ratos's Board, management and auditor were present at the meeting.
-The CEO's address to the meeting was published in its entirety on the website the day after the Meeting.
+The CEO's address to the Meeting was published in its entirety on the website the day after the Meeting.
 Minutes in Swedish and English versions were available on the website approximately two weeks after the Meeting.

-Decisions at the 2011 Annual General Meeting included the following:
+Decisions at the 2012 Annual General Meeting included the following:

-- Dividend of SEK 5.25 per share (adjusted for share split) corresponding to a total of SEK 1,678m - 2:1 share split - The Board of Directors shall consist of eight members - Re-election of all members of the Board - Fees of SEK 1,000,000 to the Chairman of the Board and SEK 450,000 to each member of the Board - Adoption of guidelines for compensation to senior executives - Offer to key people in Ratos on acquisition of call options - Offer to key people in Ratos on acquisition of synthetic options relating to holdings - Authorisation for the Board to acquire Ratos shares up to 4% of all shares - Authorisation for the Board to decide on a new issue of shares in conjunction with company acquisitions.
-The authorisation to comprise a maximum total of 35 million B shares.
+- Dividend of SEK 5.50 per share corresponding to a total of SEK 1,754m. - The Board of Directors shall consist of seven members. - Re-election of all members of the Board except Olof Stenhammar (who had declined re-election).
+Arne Karlsson was elected as Chairman of - Fees of SEK 1.000.000 to the Chairman of the Board and SEK 450.000 to each member of the Board. - PricewaterhouseCoopers (PwC) was elected as the new firm of audi- - Adoption of guidelines for compensation to senior executives. - Offer to key people in Ratos on acquisition of call options. - Offer to key people in Ratos on acquisition of synthetic options relating to holdings. - Authorisation for the Board to acquire Ratos shares up to 4% of all - Authorisation for the Board to decide on a new issue of shares in conjunction with company acquisitions.
+The authorisation to comprise a maximum of 35 million B shares.